RomiGilat/EJCR_ECEN360_FinalProject/README.md

 accurately predict whether a loan would be approved or rejected based on different variables.

-The variables include interest rates, installment amount, log of annual income, FICO scores, revolving balance, and inquiries in the last six months.
+The variables/factors impacting loan approval include interest rates, installment amount, log of annual income, FICO scores, revolving balance, and inquiries in the last six months.
 We chose to use these variables due to their impact on loan approval.
-This is demonstrated in the Lasso regularization technique, where a positive coefficient suggests that an increase in that feature's value would correspond to an increase in the target variable, while a negative coefficient suggests the opposite.
+This is demonstrated in the Lasso regularization technique, where a non-zero coefficient suggests that the variable impacts whether the loan was approved or not approved.

 Within the Naive Bayes model, although it is not a good fit for showcasing our data, it provided a visual representation.
 For example, the correlation